Can I Put my 3-Year-Old Up for Adoption? [How Adoption Can be Life-Changing]

 You love your child, but you also know that things are really hard.
 Parenting is most likely not shaping up to be what you had imagined, and there could be a variety of factors that have brought you to consider putting a 3-year-old up for adoption.

 This is a significant decision, and we want to help you make the best choice for you and your child.
-That choice will be unique to each person, because your life is unlike anyone else’s.
+That choice will be unique to each person because your life is unlike anyone else’s.
 There is no one right answer.
 To help you reach your right answer, we’re going to take a look at some of the most important things worth considering.

-Can I Put my 3-Year-Old Up for Adoption?
+Can I Put My 3-Year-Old Up for Adoption?

 How to Give a 3-Year-Old Up for Adoption with American Adoptions

-If these alternative options aren’t best for your life, putting a 3-year-old up for adoption with American Adoption is possible.
-While this process will undoubtedly be different from a domestic infant adoption, there are still many similarities you will share as a prospective birth mother in the adoption process.
-You will be able to choose the adoptive family you think is best, have access to 24/7 counseling and receive financial assistance for some adoption-related expenses.
+Putting a 3-year-old up for adoption with American Adoption may be possible.
+While this process will undoubtedly be different from a domestic infant adoption, there are still many similarities you will share as a prospective birth mother in the adoption process, including support services to help you with each step of your adoption journey.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.